2021 Sees Huge Rise Of Immigrants Sitting in Jail: here’s how to get them out

 - Immigration may release certain immigrants detained temporarily – after arrest by local, state or federal law enforcement – they might be bond eligible.

 Back on September 30, 1996, President Bill Clinton signed a law which resulted in mandatory detention for all immigrants who committed a host of crimes.
+The US Supreme Court repeatedly has found this law to be constitutional.

 The key date to remember is that immigrants released by criminal authorities after October 9, 1998 are subject to mandatory detention.